Unified_Coalesced table

-The Unified_Coalesced table contains all the PII data that has been processed through Stitch.
+The Unified Coalesced table contains all the PII data that has been processed through Stitch.
 The data is organized by the semantic tag as the column heading and then coalesced into one single table.
 A unique Amperity ID may appear in more than one row.

 1. The Stitch QA database is added using the “Stitch QA” database template.